Types of trading event

 Step 2

-If there is more than one price at which the same maximum number of financial products would trade, then the algorithm selects the price(s) within this range, where the ‘order imbalance’ is minimised (the difference between cumulative bids and offers).
+If there is more than one price at which the same maximum number of financial products would trade, then the platform selects the price(s) within this range, where the 'order imbalance' is minimised (the difference between cumulative bids and offers).

 3